 When you get your Internet connection installed on your computer you also get a DNS server set up, the one of your ISP (Internet Service Provider).
 Otherwise, you would not be able to access any web page by entering a URL in your browser.
 Thus, most of the people get their DNS service from their ISP.

 Every time you use a DNS, the server may record your IP address, the domain name you looked up, the current time, and the name of your ISP.

-Unfortunately, almost all DNS servers keep logs, meaning that they store the requests received for a period of time.
-Thus, someone could take a look on the DNS log records and find out your browsing habits and history.
+Unfortunately, almost all DNS servers keep logs, meaning that they store the DNS requests received for a period.
+Thus, someone could take a look at the DNS log records and find out your browsing habits and history.
 Yes, this is possible!

 What are the alternatives to DNS servers provided by ISPs?

 The default DNS provided by your ISP can be overridden and you may manually setup the DNS server to be used by your computer.
 You may choose the DNS you want from the public and free DNS servers.

 Some of the most popular public DNS servers are those provided by Google (18.104.22.168 and, the alternate DNS, 22.214.171.124) and OpenDNS (DNS server IPs: 126.96.36.199 and 188.8.131.52).
 Both are free in the sense that they do not charge you for the usage, but they keep logs and use them for advertising, re-marketing, profiling, etc.

 Here is what the admin of UncensoredDNS (one of the free and public DNS services that do not keep logs) has to say about Google DNS and OpenDNS: